How to merge PDFs using JavaScript

-In this post, you’ll learn how to combine multiple PDF files using our Merge PDF JavaScript API.
-With our API, you receive 100 credits with the free plan.
+In this post, you’ll learn how to combine multiple PDF files using our merge PDF JavaScript API.
+With our API, you receive 200 credits with the free plan.
 Different operations on a document consume different amounts of credits, so the number of PDF documents you can generate may vary.
-You’ll just need to create a free account to get access to your API key.
+You’ll just need to create a free account(opens in a new tab) to get access to your API key.

 Document merging is just one of our 30+ PDF API tools.
 You can combine our merging tool with other tools to create complex document processing workflows, such as: